• Skip to primary navigation

 These Walnut Shortbread Cookies are tender, with a crumbly melt-in-your-mouth texture.
 The dough is dipped in egg white, rolled in walnuts, and then baked to perfection.
 These cookies keep a long time, making them perfect for holidays, but who am I to judge if you want to make them for an afternoon tea, a picnic, or a nice event?

-Walnut Shortbread Cookies with powder sugar on top0 1
+Walnut Shortbread Cookies with powder sugar on top.

 These cookies are very rustic.
+They are a close relative of walnut snowball cookies, as they are made with the same ingredients.
 There is no right or wrong way to make them.
-The idea is to keep them more or less the same size so they bake evenly.
+The idea is to keep them roughly the same size so they bake evenly.

 Ingredients for making the cookies110

-• Unsalted butter– the butter needs to be cold.
-The coldest, the better.
+• Unsalted butter: The butter needs to be cold.
+The colder, the better.

 • Zest from a lemon